ManiishaArora/react-assignments/README.md

     ├── Components # React Components
     │   ├── Books.js #Represents a book with title,author, image and move operations
-    │   ├── Main.js #Represents Main Read Page with the 3 shelves - Currently Reading, Want To Read and Read ├── icons # Images for the app.
+    │   ├── Main.js #Represents Main Read Page with the 3 shelves - Currently Reading, Want To Read and Read │   ├── Search.js #Represents Search Page with input box for search and a result set if results are found ├── icons # Images for the app.
     │   ├── add.svg
     │   ├── arrow-back.svg